13 Ways to Inspire and Engage Younger Donors in 2024

-Here are a baker’s dozen of ideas and tactics that can help your nonprofit attract, engage, and win over Millennial and Gen Z donors, without having to completely rehaul your team’s overall strategy.
+Here are 13 ideas and tactics to help your nonprofit attract, engage, and win over Millennial and Gen Z donors, without having to completely rehaul your team’s overall strategy.

 Who Counts as a Younger Donor?